In order to become a client of WP Creative for ongoing website maintenance and update, you must agree to the following terms and conditions.

 WP Creative acknowledges its responsibility, both during and after the term of its appointment, to use all reasonable efforts to preserve the confidentiality of any proprietary or confidential information or data developed by WP Creative on behalf of Customer or disclosed by Customer to WP Creative.

-This Agreement also takes into account the NDA signed on 26 February 2019.
+This Agreement also takes into account the NDA that has been signed between the parties (if applicable).